Karen Quach | March 14, 2018

 Tips for Getting Reception in a Dead Zone

 Knowing what states have high crime rates and dead zones can help you feel more confident and aware when you’re exploring the area—and learning new strategies for dealing with dead zones won’t hurt, either.
 If you live in or are visiting these 10 states, try a few of these tips to potentially boost your reception or gain internet access:

 - Invest in high-speed internet.
 There’s always the possibility that your internet connection just isn’t fast enough to match your needs.
 Try switching to high-speed internet to see if that helps or solves the problem.

 - Find higher ground.
 If you think a tree or building is blocking your signal, try to gain ground.
 Walk up to the top floor of your home or drive to a slightly higher elevation for a stronger signal.

-- Stop driving or walking.
+- Pull over or stand still for a minute.
 When you’re driving or walking, your phone has to keep adjusting for your location.
 Find a place to stop and give your phone a chance to get a signal.